 I Don't Want A Lover starts with some low-key bluesy slide guitar, before a bass line arrives and it breaks out into a solid, singalong bluesy rock song.
 It was the group's first big hit and still often gets played many years later.
 Spiteri's voice is strong and the acoustic guitars are razor sharp.
 I am sure KT Tunstall was influenced by this.
 Also, the piano bit near the end is very Deacon Blue.
 Unfortunately, the album has not been remastered so the sound isn't as punchy as it might be.
 Musically, though, it is a refreshingly "proper" album, with real drums, not programmed or synthy.

 One Choice has a huge drum rhythm backing a sharp, acoustic riff.
 Once again, this is a powerful, strident and captivating number.
-Future Is Promises does what many albums do and ends with a slower pace, reflective, bluesy and wistful number.

 Overall, I have to say that this was a very impressive first offering for a largely unheralded, but credible group.